 The Illinois Department of Public Health requires that certain grade levels are screened for hearing and vision by certified vision and hearing technicians.

-Hearing screenings are conducted for early childhood, pre-kindergarten, kindergarten, grades 1-3, special education, and new students to the districts.
+Hearing screenings are conducted for early childhood, pre-kindergarten, kindergarten, grades 1-3, special education, and new students to the district.
 Vision screening are conducted for early childhood, pre-kindergarten, kindergarten, second grade, eighth grade, special education, and new students to the district.

 Vision screening is NOT a substitute for a complete eye exam by an eye doctor.
 However, if a student has completed an eye exam within the previous 12 months, and that evaluation is on file at the school, the child will not need a screening.
 An Eye exam by an eye doctor is still required for kindergarten and students who are attending an Illinois school for the first time.